gcp-terraform-workshop/terraform-workshop-labs/209-container-instance/README.md

 - Create a HelloWorld container app.
 - Run the container app on Compute Engine.

-##
-# Instance with Attached Disk

-This example illustrates how to deploy and expose a container to a

 ## Inputs

 | Name | Description | Type | Default | Required |